- Read More

 Use of oral anti-inflammatories and cortisone are not particularly effective if direct pressure to the posterior heel continues.
 Although anti-inflammatories may help to ease pain, the primary cause of Haglund’s deformity is mechanical due to direct pressure from the shoe.
 Therefore, the success of anti-inflammatory medication may be limited.

-The majority of Haglund's deformity cases will required surgery.
-Pre-op evaluation of a Haglund's deformity includes assessment of the heel with a lateral x-ray of the foot.
+Many Haglund's deformity cases will required surgery.
+Pre-op evaluation of a Haglund's deformity includes assesment of the heel with a lateral x-ray of the foot.
 The reactive bone deposit on the posterior heel in a Haglund's deformity can be visualized.
 As a result, the heel which is normally round in the back becomes square like the head of a tomahawk.
 This increase in bone on the back of the heel is measured by a radiographic angle called the Phillip-Fowler angle.
 An increase in the Phillip-Fowler angle suggests hypertrophy of the posterior heel

 Surgical care of Haglund’s deformity focuses on resection of the posterior/lateral bump of the heel.
 Most cases of Haglund’s deformity can be corrected without displacement of the Achilles tendon from the back of the heel.
 The advantage of keeping the Achilles tendon intact is that patients are able to ambulate immediately post-op.
 If the primary problem is insertional Achilles tendinitis, and Achilles tendon does need to be transposed (moved) during the surgery, patients are placed in a below the knee cast for 6-8 weeks to allow for adequate healing of the tendon.